 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 If you suspect that you have had an overdose of this medicine, go to the accident and emergency department of your local hospital at once.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Depixol Injection®; Lundbeck Limited, The electronic Medicines Compendium.
-Dated October 2015.
+Manufacturer's PIL, Depixol® 20 mg/ml solution for injection; Lundbeck Limited, The electronic Medicines Compendium.
+Dated January 2021.

 Medicines Complete BNF 84th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London